 And check out visitbaltimore.org to learn more about Douglass' legacy.

 Take your kids back to where this leader of the Civil Rights Movement was once a kid.
-At the Martin Luther King Jr. site, you can visit his birth home, play where MLK played as a child and learn all about his early years in the movement.
+At the Martin Luther King Jr. National Historic Park, you can visit his birth home, play where MLK played as a child and learn all about his early years in the movement.
 Get inspired to fight inequality in your neck of the woods.

 Smack dab on the corner where Civil Rights activist Rosa Parks boarded a public bus and where she was infamously arrested for refusing to give up her seat to a white passenger, this museum focuses on Parks' story and its place in the Civil Rights Movement.
 The Museum includes a permanent exhibit, “The Cleveland Avenue Time Machine,” a replica city bus that uses fog, lighting, sound, hydraulics and a robot bus driver to guide visitors are on a series of “time jumps” from Jim Crow to “Separate But Equal.”

 In Greensboro, NC, your kids can visit the site of the first Civil Rights sit-in and learned about the A&T Four—four young African-American students who sat at a “Whites Only” counter inside the Woolworth restaurant on Feb.
 1, 1960 and refused to move.
 At the the International Civil Rights Center & Museum, a guided tour helps your family learn and relearn important facts about America’s history before, during and after the Civil Rights Movement.
 The Greensboro Cultural Arts Center houses the African America Atelier where you will find moving exhibits that the whole family will enjoy.
 And you'll want to visit the Guilford College Underground Railroad trail, which simulates how fugitives seeking freedom navigated in the woods on the Guilford College community with assistance from free and enslaved African-Americans and European-American Allies.